logicmonitor/lm-powershell-module/Documentation/Invoke-LMActiveDiscovery.md

 ```

 ### -GroupId
-Specifies the ID of the device group for which the active discovery task should be scheduled.
+The ID of the device group to run active discovery on.
-This parameter is mutually exclusive with the GroupName parameter.
+Required for GroupId parameter set.

 ```yaml
 Type: String